 - ½ tsp Fish Sauce

 - Spring Onions sliced plus more for garnish

 - 1 tbsp Vegetable / Sunflower Oil

 - Heat a tablespoon of oil in a pan/wok over medium-high heat.
-Fry ginger and garlic for a minute until fragrant.
+Fry ginger, garlic, and lemongrass for a minute until fragrant.

-- Add in the sliced onions, cook for 5 minutes until softened.
+- Add in the sliced onions, saute for 5 minutes until softened.

-- Stir in Tom Yum paste and cook for about 5 minutes until the colour starts to deepen.
+- Stir in Tom Yum paste and Kaffir Lime Leaves.
+Cook for about 5 minutes until the colour starts to deepen.